magidel/programmable-thermostat-from-telegram/README.md

    Forum https://forum.hassiohelp.eu/d/515-termostato-programmabile-da-telegram

 - #### Added enhancement for viewing on tablet
   The UI for viewing on tablets has been improved.
 The various buttons activate and deactivate the view of the columns for programming.

+- #### Added highlight on current event
-Moreover, both the current day and time period are now highlighted
+  Both the current day and time period are now highlighted

-- #### Fixed an error on the python file about Low Setpoint
+- #### Fixed an minor error on the python file about LowSetpoint

 ## Version 6.0